xxl4/me/source/_posts/IT-security-2024-09-24.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-**Context:**

-The digital era presents new challenges for securing data and communications.
-HSBC, a leading global banking and financial services organization, is exploring post-quantum cryptography to safeguard its digital ledgers.

-**Post-Quantum Cryptography:**
+**Key Points:**

+* HSBC has tested a post-quantum virtual private network (VPN) tunnel to enhance security for its digital ledgers.
+* The tunnel uses quantum-resistant cryptography to protect against potential threats from quantum computers.
+* The test involved a collaboration with Qrypt, a quantum-safe software and services company.

+**Details:**

+HSBC has successfully tested a post-quantum VPN tunnel to safeguard its digital ledgers against future threats posed by quantum computers.
+The tunnel employs quantum-resistant cryptography algorithms that resist compromise even when faced with the computational power of quantum computing systems.

+The test was conducted in partnership with Qrypt, a leader in quantum-safe software and services.
+The tunnel was established between two of HSBC's data centers, securely transmitting data via the internet.
+HSBC utilized Qrypt's open-source software, QVPN, which is specifically designed to provide secure VPN connections using quantum-resistant cryptography.

-Post-quantum cryptography (PQC) refers to cryptographic algorithms designed to resist attacks from quantum computers.
-Quantum computers have the potential to break current encryption standards, making it necessary to develop new secure algorithms.
+This initiative is part of HSBC's ongoing efforts to enhance the security of its digital infrastructure.
+Quantum computers have the potential to break current encryption standards, making it essential for organizations to adopt quantum-resistant solutions to protect sensitive information.

-**HSBC's Post-Quantum VPN Tunnel:**

-HSBC has partnered with ISARA Corporation to test a PQC VPN tunnel for its distributed ledger technology (DLT) platform.
-DLTs are used to record and track transactions in a secure and immutable way.

-The VPN tunnel uses PQC algorithms to encrypt communications between the ledger nodes, providing enhanced protection against potential quantum attacks.

-**Key Features:**

-* **Quantum-Resilient Encryption:** The VPN tunnel utilizes PQC algorithms, such as CRYSTALS-Kyber, to encrypt data in a way that resists quantum attacks.
-* **Fast and Scalable:** The PQC algorithms are designed to be efficient and scalable, ensuring high performance even with large-scale DLT networks.
-* **Interoperability:** The VPN tunnel is designed to interoperate with existing DLT platforms and infrastructure, enabling seamless integration.

-**Benefits:**

-* **Enhanced Security:** The PQC VPN tunnel provides an additional layer of protection against quantum threats, safeguarding the integrity and confidentiality of ledger data.
-* **Future-Proofing:** By adopting PQC technology, HSBC is future-proofing its DLT platform against the potential risks of quantum computing.
-* **Trust and Reliability:** The test demonstrates HSBC's commitment to innovation and its focus on securing the digital transformation of its business.
+**Significance:**

+The successful test of the post-quantum VPN tunnel is a significant step towards securing digital ledgers against potential threats from quantum computers.
+It demonstrates HSBC's commitment to innovation and proactive measures to safeguard its customers' data and financial assets.

+As quantum computing continues to develop, it is crucial for organizations across industries, particularly those handling sensitive data, to embrace quantum-resistant technologies to maintain robust security and mitigate future risks.

 **Conclusion:**

-HSBC's testing of a post-quantum VPN tunnel for digital ledgers is a significant step towards securing the next generation of distributed ledger technology.
-By embracing PQC, HSBC is leading the industry in protecting its critical data and safeguarding the future of digital finance.
+HSBC's test of a post-quantum VPN tunnel sets an example for organizations seeking to enhance their cybersecurity posture in anticipation of the advent of quantum computers.
+The use of quantum-resistant cryptography algorithms provides an essential layer of protection for digital ledgers, ensuring the confidentiality and integrity of sensitive financial information.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)

 Published: Wed, 18 Sep 2024 13:18:00 GMT

-**NCSC Exposes Chinese Company Running Malicious Mirai Botnet**
+**NCSC Exposes Malicious Chinese Botnet**

-The National Cyber Security Centre (NCSC), a part of the UK's Government Communications Headquarters (GCHQ), has revealed a Chinese company called Qihoo 360 Technology Co.
-Ltd. (Qihoo 360) is operating a malicious botnet called Mirai.
+The National Cyber Security Centre (NCSC) has identified and attributed a large-scale botnet, called Muhstik, to a Chinese state-sponsored hacking group named APT41.

-**What is Mirai?**
+**What is Muhstik?**

-Mirai is a type of malware that targets Internet of Things (IoT) devices, such as routers and webcams, infecting them and turning them into bots.
-These bots are then used to launch Distributed Denial of Service (DDoS) attacks, which can disrupt online services by flooding them with traffic.

-**Qihoo 360's Involvement**

-NCSC's investigation found that Qihoo 360 has been operating Mirai since at least 2018.
-The company has been using the botnet to target and disrupt foreign networks, including those in the US and Europe.

-**Impact**

-Mirai has been responsible for numerous high-profile DDoS attacks, including those against the websites of Twitter, Amazon, and PayPal.
-The attacks have caused significant disruption and financial losses for the affected companies.
+Muhstik is a botnet that infects devices with malicious software (malware).
+Once infected, the devices are controlled remotely by the attackers and can be used for a variety of malicious purposes, including:

+* Launching distributed denial-of-service (DDoS) attacks
+* Stealing sensitive information
+* Infecting other devices with malware

+**Attribution to APT41**

+The NCSC attributed Muhstik to APT41 based on technical evidence and intelligence analysis.
+APT41 is a known threat actor that has been operating for over a decade and is responsible for numerous cyberattacks, including:

+* Targeting telecommunications companies
+* Stealing intellectual property
+* Conducting espionage campaigns

+**Impacts of Muhstik**

+Muhstik has the potential to have a significant impact on UK organizations and individuals.
+DDoS attacks can disrupt online services and cause significant financial damage, while malware infections can lead to data breaches and identity theft.

-**NCSC's Actions**
+**NCSC Actions**

-NCSC has attributed the Mirai attacks to Qihoo 360 and has shared its findings with the Chinese government.
-The organization has also issued a warning to UK organizations about the threat posed by the botnet and has advised them to take steps to protect their systems.

-**Government Response**

-The UK government has condemned Qihoo 360's actions, stating that they are "illegal and harmful."
-The Foreign Office has summoned the Chinese ambassador to express its concerns and has urged China to take action against the company.
+The NCSC has taken the following actions to mitigate the threat from Muhstik:

+* Issued an alert to organizations and individuals to warn them of the threat
+* Shared technical indicators with industry partners
+* Worked with international partners to coordinate response efforts

+**How to Protect Yourself**

+Organizations and individuals can take the following steps to protect themselves from Muhstik:

+* Keep software and operating systems up to date
+* Use strong passwords and enable two-factor authentication
+* Use a firewall to block unauthorized network traffic
+* Back up important data regularly
+* Be cautious about email attachments and links

 **Conclusion**

-NCSC's exposure of Qihoo 360's involvement in the Mirai botnet has highlighted the threat posed by state-sponsored cyberattacks and the need for international cooperation in combating online crime.
+The NCSC's exposure of Muhstik highlights the ongoing threat posed by state-sponsored cyberattacks.
+Organizations and individuals need to be aware of this threat and take appropriate steps to protect themselves.
+The NCSC will continue to monitor the situation and provide updates as necessary.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)